MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 - Launch Remote Assist mobile directly from a Field Service Mobile booking via deeplinks
 - See relevant work order information
-- Post the Remote Assist call information to the assiciated work order's timeline
+- Post the Remote Assist call information to the associated work order's timeline

 In this article, we'll explore how a field technician can use the Remote Assist mobile app to make a call to an expert for help to complete a work order.
 We'll also explore the requirements to set up and use Remote Assist and Field Service together on the HoloLens.

 ## Prerequisites

-Before you begin, make sure you have the following set up:
+Before you begin, make sure you have the following set-up:

 - A [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-azure](../includes/pn-azure.md)] tenant with a [!include[pn-dyn-365](../includes/pn-dyn-365.md)] subscription **and** a [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] subscription.
 Both are required—[!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] is not included in any [!include[pn-dyn-365](../includes/pn-dyn-365.md)] bundle.